python-hyper/h11/docs/source/basic-usage.rst

 :data:`MUST_CLOSE` and either :data:`MUST_CLOSE` or :data:`CLOSED`,
-respectively (depending on whether we'd seen the socket actually close yet). :data:`DONE` / :data:`DONE`, on the other hand, means that this request/response cycle has totally finished, and that we can start over and send a new one on this same connection.
+respectively (depending on whether we'd seen the socket actually close yet). :data:`DONE` / :data:`DONE`, on the other hand, means that this request/response cycle has totally finished, but the connection itself is still viable, and we can start over and send a new request on this same connection.

 To do this, we tell h11 to get ready (this is needed as a safety measure to make sure different requests/responses on the same